abibabe0206/TAAWeekendProject/README.md

 The **Administrator** has access to all important API in the application, while a user has access to only necessary APIs.

+The applications can also send email to the users email address with the user of **SMTP GMAIL**.

 The standard **[CRUD](https://dzone.com/articles/build-a-simple-crud-app-using-spring-boot-mysql-an)** method was done in this application. that is :
 * C = Creat (POST)
 * R = Read (GET)